 Factas also investigates issues pertaining to design rather than identification.
 Given the topology of the filter, a basic problem in this connection is to find the optimal response subject to specifications that bear on rejection, transmission and group delay of the scattering parameters.
-Generalizing the classical approach based on Chebyshev polynomials for single band filters, we recast the problem of multi-band response synthesis as a generalization of the classical Zolotarev min-max problem for rational functions [31, 30].
+Generalizing the classical approach based on Chebyshev polynomials for single band filters, we recast the problem of multi-band response synthesis as a generalization of the classical Zolotarev min-max problem for rational functions [35, 34].
 Thanks to quasi-convexity, the latter can be solved efficiently using iterative methods relying on linear programming.
-These were implemented in the software easy-FF).
+These were implemented in the software easy-FF.
 Currently, the team is engaged in the synthesis of more complex microwave devices like multiplexers and routers, which connect several filters through wave guides.
-Schur analysis plays an important role here, because scattering matrices of passive systems are of Schur type (i.e. contractive in the stability region).
-The theory originates with the work of I. Schur [85], who devised a recursive test to check for contractivity of a holomorphic function in the disk.
+Schur analysis plays an important role here, because scattering matrices of passive systems are of Schur type (i.e., contractive in the stability region).
+The theory originates with the work of I. Schur [91], who devised a recursive test to check for contractivity of a holomorphic function in the disk.
 The so-called Schur parameters of a function may be viewed as Taylor coefficients for the hyperbolic metric of the disk, and the fact that Schur functions are contractions for that metric lies at the root of Schur's test.
-Generalizations thereof turn out to be efficient to parametrize solutions to contractive interpolation problems [35].
-Dwelling on this, Factas contributed differential parametrizations (atlases of charts) of lossless matrix functions [32, 81, 75] which are fundamental to our rational approximation software RARL2 (see Section 3.4.5).
+Generalizations thereof turn out to be efficient to parametrize solutions to contractive interpolation problems [38].
+Dwelling on this, Factas contributed differential parametrizations (atlases of charts) of lossless matrix functions [36, 87, 79] which are fundamental to our rational approximation software RARL2 (see Section 3.4.5).
 Schur analysis is also instrumental to approach de-embedding issues, and provides one with considerable insight into the so-called matching problem.
-The latter consists in maximizing the power a multiport can pass to a given load, and for reasons of efficiency it is all-pervasive in microwave and electric network design, e.g. of antennas, multiplexers, wifi cards and more.
-It can be viewed as a rational approximation problem in the hyperbolic metric, and the team presently deals with this hot topic using contractive interpolation with constraints on boundary peak points, within the framework of the (defense funded) ANR Cocoram, see Sections 7.2.
+The latter consists in maximizing the power a multiport can pass to a given load, and for reasons of efficiency it is all-pervasive in microwave and electric network design, e.g., of antennas, multiplexers, wifi cards and more.
+It can be viewed as a rational approximation problem in the hyperbolic metric.
+Factas made significant contributions to this subject [6], in particular within the framework of the (defense funded) ANR Cocoram.

 In recent years, our attention was driven by CNES and UPV (Bilbao) to questions about stability of high-frequency amplifiers.
 Contrary to previously discussed devices, these are active components.
 The response of an amplifier can be linearized around a set of primary current and voltages, and then admittances of the corresponding electrical network can be computed at various frequencies, using the so-called harmonic balance method.
 The initial goal is to check for stability of the linearized model, so as to ascertain existence of a well-defined working state.
 The network is composed of lumped electrical elements namely inductors, capacitors, negative and positive resistors, transmission lines, and controlled current sources.
 Our research so far has focused on describing the algebraic structure of admittance functions, so as to set up a function-theoretic framework where the two-steps approach outlined in Section 3.1 can be put to work.
-The main discovery is that the unstable part of each partial transfer function is rational and can be computed by analytic projection, see Section 7.5.
+The main discovery is that the unstable part of each partial transfer function is rational and can be computed by analytic projection, see [10].
 We now start investigating the linearized harmonic transfer-function around a periodic cycle, to check for stability under non necessarily small inputs.